eagle840/killercoda-labs/terraforminter/step3.md

 `docker kill tutorial`{{exec}}

 WIP:
-- terraform destroy (you can't use a plan, so you have to remember varibles you entered)

 - delete ws2 workstate
 - LINK TO the page running httpd
 - add the index.thml to the httpd container